Mountain Hardwear AC 2 Review

 This tent stands out for its weather resistance and durability, all while maintaining a relatively low weight.
 Its thick ripstop nylon exterior and thorough seals — from door zippers to vents, ensure that the weather stays outside.

-The AC 2 has many noble qualities, but comfort is not the first among them.
-At a scant 81 inches long, it is one of the shortest tents in the category and its 45-inch width is also one of the narrowest.
+Comfort is not a strength of the AC 2.
+At just 81" in length, it is short compared to the competition, and its 45-inch width is also one of the narrowest.
 This makes sense, given that it is primarily a winter-weather tent, but no matter how you choose to use it, expect to be cuddling close to your tent partner.
 Having said that, it is possible to sit up with head clearance to spare.

 The single front door requires some shuffling to get in and out.
 We found it challenging to exit without disturbing the other person.
 Interestingly, we found it was a little too easy to sleep in; the lack of mesh made it feel darker in this tent for longer.
 The single storage pocket leaves something to be desired.
 It's removable, which is nice, but if you need an item really close at hand, it'll have to stay on the floor next to you.